 Download these PDFs onto your phone.
 They can be useful if you’re pulled over by immigration like I was.

-Contrary to popular misconception for decades, and as of today, September 4, 2016, going to Cuba for “tourism” is still ILLEGAL because the U.S. embargo against Cuba is still in place.
+Contrary to popular misconception for the past 5+ decades, and still as of today, February 2018, going to Cuba for “tourism” is still ILLEGAL because the U.S. embargo against Cuba is still in place.
+Not even under President Obama was tourism legal, not the embargo ever lifted.
 Only Congress can lift the embargo.
-So this means you still can’t go to Cuba to relax, for pleasure, or for recreational activities.
+This means you still can’t go to Cuba to relax, for pleasure, or for recreational activities (tourism).
 BUT!
-The Obama administration has relieved the stringency of these regulations.
-You can go IF you have a purpose other than happiness (just kidding, kinda).
+The Obama administration relieved the stringency of these regulations.
+As of 2018, you can still go IF you have a purpose.

 Related: Ten Reasons to End the U.S. Embargo

-- The greatest part of the recent regulatory changes is that now you can self-license yourself.
+- The best part of the recent regulatory changes is that now you can self-license yourself.
 If you believe you qualify for a category, you go under it by self-proclaiming it to yourself.
 That simple.
-You no longer need to submit application paperwork to OFAC for a license (awesome!)
+You no longer need to submit application paperwork to OFAC for a license (awesome!).

 - It is believed that these amendments are intentionally vague to allow more leeway for people to figure out a way to go

-- If you wish to engage in any travel that does not meet the requirements of a general self-license, you will need to apply for a specific license from OFAC (paperwork and application).
+- If you wish to engage in any travel that does not meet the requirements of a general self-license, that’s when you would need to apply for a specific license from OFAC (paperwork and application).

 - But remember!
-The U.S. has the right to audit you within 5 years of your trip, so keep all your receipts and itinerary
+The U.S. has the right to audit you within 5 years of your trip, so keep all your receipts and an itinerary.

 III.
 These are the twelve (12) categories:

-- Educational activities including People-to-People [Pick this one.
+- Educational activities including People-to-People [Pick this one only if you booked part of your trip before November 8, 2018/Trump changes.
 It’s the easiest one – See next section below]

 - Professional research and professional meetings